powenyao/powenyao.github.io/_posts/2024-08-28-game-not-rules.md

 https://youtu.be/QmQZg2990ck
 Or take rhythm games for example.
 If we take out the music and visual feedback, would you still want to play it?
 It could still be "fun" because it fulfills the "mastery" fun.
 I suspect most people would want some audio and visual feedback.
-Dwarf Fortress and ASCII games might be an counterexample, though will there be anyone that says a graphic upgrade will ruin the game?
+Dwarf Fortress and ASCII games might be a counterexample, though will there be anyone that says a graphic upgrade will ruin the game?
 Fundamentally, the formal elements wouldn't have changed.

 ## Back to the article.

 All this is not to say I disagree with the author or Jenova Chen said about how games are more than the sum of individual parts.
 There are a lot of emergent properties (emergent gameplay) that can arise.
 Is emergent gameplay just something that designer didn't design for but could have designed for?
-After you seeing an supposed emergent gameplay show up in one game, couldn't you replicate it in your own game?
+After you see a supposed emergent gameplay show up in one game, couldn't you replicate it in your own game?

 It's just that, there can definitely be compelling game mechanics - if you know the effect you want.
 Knowing the fun you